agashe/SigmaPHP-Router/README.md

 * Actions can be implemented as regular functions or controller's method
 * Support for Single Action Controllers
 * Middlewares , that can be run before your route
-* Route Groups which support middlewares and prefix
+* Route Groups which support middlewares , controllers and prefix
 * URL generation using the route name
 * Default page not found (404) handler and you can define custom handler
 * Custom action runners , for advanced customization